logo

 Day 5.- JAMPA – PACCHANTA

 After our walk and acclimatization on Day 4, we’re ready for another adventure!
 Early breakfast and then we started our walk of about 1 hour to reach the base of the glacier and then to the top of the mountain!
 After enjoying the spectacular views of the Vilcanota mountain range, we descend again to take a delicious lunch.
-In the afternoon, we descend to the Qomerqocha lagoon before reaching Pacchanta after approximately 5 hour hike.
+In the afternoon, we descend to the Qomercocha lagoon before reaching Pacchanta after approximately a 05-hour hike.
 Pacchanta is a small community with attractive hot springs where we can enjoy a relaxing bath.
-Camp and spent the night here.
+Camped and spent the night here.

 • Accommodation: camping